It's no surprise that a thorough onboarding process is important so new employees settle in well and swiftly in your company. But...

 In Learningbank we are specialized in digital learning - simply because it works.

-Our research show that 80 % of companies that use gamification in their learning see a much higher completion rate of the learning provided.
+Our research shows that 80 % of companies that use gamification in their learning see a much higher completion rate of the learning provided.
 The same goes with satisfaction - when gamification is applied, 84% see a higher satisfaction among employees.
 Lastly, 71% see better results in tests, when employees have received gamified learning.